 “Elliot was good around the house,” said Lucy, “a putterer.
 He mowed the lawn, planted hollyhocks and kept the gutters cleaned out.
 He puttered with Philomena and got you.
 He split wood and went to work in town.
 It was the gutters that finished him though, your father.”

-Ian Emory learned from Lucy who taught him the life skills that had served him when he was In the War—how to shoot craps kneeling on cement and fade a low roller; how to shave with a straight razor on a moving train; how to shoot a .50 caliber machine gun.
+Ian Emory learned from Lucy who taught him the life skills that had served him in his Army days—how to shoot craps kneeling on cement and fade a low roller; how to shave with a straight razor on a moving train; how to shoot a .50 caliber machine gun.
 To this end the man and the boy retreated to the barn where Lucy would check his traps and Ian Emory would pore over the crates of pulp fiction and paperbacks with lurid covers Lucy kept there.
 Together they built a machine gun and a makeshift gun turret from a B-24.
-They did this by hooking an air compressor to a modified carburetor with a trigger assembly from a pesticide sprayer, and hoisting young Ian high into the loft where they rigged a rope harness that swung from a loading hook attached to a high beam.
+They did this by hooking an air compressor to a modified carburetor with a trigger assembly from a pesticide sprayer and hoisting young Ian high into the loft with a rigged a rope harness that swung from a loading hook attached to a high beam.

 “Bradda-bradda-bradda, just like Sgt.
 Fury in the comics.”
 His grandfather’s machine gun made a marvelous noise.
 Elliot and Philomena pretended not to hear.